richmar10/d2l-note/README.md

 ```bash
 npm start
 ```
 ## Running Tests

 ```bash
 npm test
 ```

+## Issue With CI

+Currently there is an issue running the following on travis CI: npm run test:local;
+Line 16 of travis.yml has been commented out, and this test should be run locally prior to creating a PR and merging into master.

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `npm test` to run your application's test suite locally.